evanniedojadlo/evanniedojadlo.github.io/_posts/2014-07-16-firstpost.markdown

 Cześć, jestem Evan Niedojadlo.
 Miło mi.

 The purpose of this blog is to document my learning experiences with the Makersquare part-time front end development course.
 Each week I will be posting what I have been learning from the class.

+My other active blog can be found at http://www.mobiletester.me